 |102 x 58 x 38 mm (4 x 2.29 x 1.51″)

 Sony RX100 II Verdict

-Because of the significant improvements made to the previous model of the Sony RX100, the company has decided to release a new model of this extraordinarily well-liked and well-known camera.
-It would appear that Sony has been paying attention to feedback from both existing customers and the general public to choose what new features to incorporate into the most recent edition, which is a positive development.
+Because of the significant improvements made to the previous Sony RX100, the company has decided to release a new model of this extraordinarily well-liked and well-known camera.
+In addition, it appears that Sony has been paying attention to feedback from existing customers and the general public to choose what new features to incorporate into the most recent edition, which is a positive development.

 We were excited to test out the new backlit sensor that was included in the Sony RX100 Mark II, and both our lab results and samples from the real world indicate that Sony has made some significant improvements to the performance of the sensor, making it a handy camera to use when there is low light.

 It cannot compete with cameras with bigger sensors, such as the Fuji X100S or the Nikon Coolpix A; nevertheless, it is much easier to carry about in your pocket, it has a zoom lens, and it is less expensive.

 The images are sharp, vivid, and detailed while retaining a subdued saturation level without seeming excessively graphic.
 This was included in the first generation of the Sony RX100, and we are happy to see that it has been carried over to the Sony RX100 Mark II.

 The Sony RX100 II was first made available to consumers in June 2013.